burrsutter/docker_tutorial/readme.md

     This shared folder will allow you to add and edit files using your traditional Windows tools instead of having to learn vi or nano.

-    Create a `demo` sub-directory to your home directory and then use a `ls -l` to see it via the boot2docker-vm (in this example `Burr` is the username):
+    Using your File Explorer, create a `demo` sub-directory to your home directory and then use a `ls -l` to see it via the boot2docker-vm (in this example `Burr` is the username):

     `ls -l /c/Users/Burr/demo`